US President Joe Biden signs series of orders, including rejoining Paris climate accord | DW | 20.01.2021

 The US president signed an executive order to rejoin the Paris climate agreement as part of a series of Day One actions to reverse course on immigration, climate change, racial equity and the handling of coronavirus.

-US President Joe Biden signed an executive order on Wednesday rejoining the Paris climate accord, aiming to reverse some of the former President Donald Trump's policies.
+US President Joe Biden signed 15 executive orders on Wednesday, soon after entering the White House following his inauguration.
+This includes an order rejoining the Paris climate accord, aimed at reversing some of the former President Donald Trump's policies.

+"Some of the executive actions I'm going to be signing today are going to help change the course of the COVID crisis, we're going to combat climate change in a way that we haven't done so far and advance racial equity and support other underserved communities" said Biden.

-The US comes together with 189 other countries in the Paris Agreement, through which countries monitor their fossil fuel emissions and work towards reducing carbon pollution.
+Currently, 189 countries have ratified the Paris Agreement, through which states monitor their fossil fuel emissions and work towards reducing carbon pollution.
 The US left the accord at the behest of Donald Trump, who announced the departure in 2017.

+"A cry for survival comes from the planet itself,'' Biden said in his inaugural address.

+He plans to enact a $2 trillion (€1.65 trillion) climate plan, which he says will prioritize green action in the economy and the country's recovery from COVID-19.

 Biden also signed an executive order mandating that people wear face masks in all federal buildings and on federal lands in an effort to prevent the spread of the coronavirus.